Mexico opposition officials targeted by government spying - report

 John Scott-Railton, one of a group of researchers at Citizen Lab who have spent five years tracking the use of such spyware by governments against civilians, said Mexico's case was notable for the number of targets and the intensity of efforts.

-"What we have already provided, in our prior reporting, is strong circumstantial evidence implicating the government of Mexico," he said.
+"What we have already provided, in our prior reporting, is strong circumstantial evidence implicating the government of Mexico," he said in an interview.

 Anaya, PAN Senator Roberto Gil Zuarth and Fernando Rodriguez, the PAN's communications secretary, received infectious messages in June 2016, when lawmakers were discussing anti-corruption legislation, the report said.

-Pena Nieto's office said in a statement that it "categorically refuses to allow any of its agencies to carry out surveillance or intervention of communications" except for fighting organized crime or national security threats, and only with court authorization.
+Two Mexican TV stations late Wednesday cited a leaked document that showed the attorney general's office paid over US$32 million for the software in October 2014.
+It was installed the following month, when Arely Gomez, formerly a ruling party senator, had just become attorney general.

-Mexico's government purchased about US$80 million worth of spyware from NSO Group, according to a report by the New York Times last week.
+On Thursday, Gomez, who is now Mexico's comptroller general, said the use of the software "was always done according to the law."
+The president's office said in a statement that the technology was exclusively used against organised crime and national security threats, and only with court authorization.

-The spying allegations have added to the problems facing Pena Nieto, whose popularity has waned due to rising violence and signs of widespread corruption.
+The spying allegations have added to problems facing Pena Nieto, whose popularity has waned due to rising violence and widespread corruption.

 At least nine of the people who were targeted filed charges with authorities on June 19.
 On June 22, Pena Nieto promised a thorough investigation and insisted that Mexico was a democracy that tolerated critical voices.